 While we were fortunate to have easy nonstop flights on our trip to Europe there was one connection we had to make, in Düsseldorf, and unfortunately it was 4 hours.
 I love airports, but that was far too long to spend there, so we decided to venture into the city for a short time.

 After our Swiss flight from Zürich, we stored some items at the airport that we didn’t want to drag around the city, and then made our way to the nearby S-Bahn station, where we caught a train into the city center.
-On a Sunday morning the schedule was limited, but the wait was pretty short for the next train.
+On a Sunday morning the trains aren’t frequent, but fortunately the wait was pretty short for the next train.

 Düsseldorf along the Rhine River